מִצִּיּוֹן מִכְלַל יֹפִי, אֱ-לֹהים הוֹפִיעַ. (תהילים נ:ב)

 Why was Rabbi Zeira so excited when he heard this ruling?
 And why did he say that Samuel ‘translated’ this law in Babylon?

 We should first reflect on Rabbi Benjamin’s ruling, which seeks to navigate a path between two important values.
 On the one hand, we are responsible for the welfare of our animals.
 We have a moral obligation to care for them and relieve them of any pain (tza’ar ba’alei chaim).
 But if we were to spend our entire Sabbath tending to the needs of chickens and donkeys, what would remain of the special holiness of Shabbat?
-Overinvolvement in animal husbandry would destroy what should be a day dedicated to spiritual pursuits.
+Excessive involvement in animal husbandry would greatly diminish the holiness of a day meant for spiritual pursuits.

 For this reason, the Sages distinguished between a saddle-blanket and a fodder-bag.
 The blanket is permitted as it protects the donkey from the cold.
 The fodder-bag, on the other hand, is only a convenience for the donkey, making it easier for the animal to eat.
 Here the rabbis drew the line, safeguarding the sanctity of the Sabbath day.

-Rabbi Zeira had heard this ruling before, when he lived in Babylon.
-Nonetheless, there was a tremendous difference when he heard it in the Land of Israel.
+Rabbi Zeira had heard this ruling before when he lived in Babylon.
+Nonetheless, hearing it in the Land of Israel was an entirely different experience.
 Rabbi Zeira felt a surge of energy in this teaching that he had not experienced before.

 “Yishar!” he shouted.
 The word yishar literally means ‘straight.’
 The scholar felt an inner connection to this ruling, straight from its vibrant source.
 What happened?